AntonovAlexander/activecore/README.md

 ### Project description

-ActiveCore is a framework that demonstrates original hardware designing concept based on **"Micro-Language IP"/"Microarchitecture-Level IP" (MLIP) cores**.
+ActiveCore is a framework that demonstrates original hardware designing concept based on **"Microarchitectural Kernel IP" (MKIP) cores** (previously LIP/MLIP cores).

-MLIP core is a hardware generator that provides custom synthesizable execution kernel constructed in accordance to certain microarchitectural template.
-Each MLIP core offers hardware description within custom computational model inferred from computational process organization inside hardware microarchitecture, applies microarchitecture-aware optimizations, and generates design specifications in standard RTL/HLS form.
+MKIP core is a hardware generator that provides custom synthesizable execution kernel constructed in accordance to certain microarchitectural template.
+Each MKIP core offers hardware description within custom computational model inferred from computational process organization inside hardware microarchitecture, applies microarchitecture-aware optimizations, and generates design specifications in standard RTL/HLS form.

-MLIP core's computational model typically includes:
+MKIP core's computational model typically includes:
 * special data types exhibiting behavior of "microarchitectural" execution units;
 * pre-defined data structures and API for useful scheduling, communication and synchronization "services" of the microarchitecture;
 * event model and handler procedures selectively exposed for behavioral-style programming of custom application functions and mechanisms.

-MLIP core approach serves as intermediate solution for codification of custom microarchitectures between fixed-function IP cores and general-purpose HW design tools:
+MKIP core approach serves as intermediate solution for codification of custom microarchitectures between fixed-function IP cores and general-purpose HW design tools:

-Fixed-function IP core <------ MLIP core ------> General-purpose HW design tool
+Fixed-function IP core <------ MKIP core ------> General-purpose HW design tool

 Compared to other hardware generation frameworks, ActiveCore is constructed according to the following prioritites:
 * Dynamic generation of all hardware-related content, including data instances, structures, dimensions, expressions, procedural blocks, etc;
 * Decoupling generation logic from certain programming styles (e.g. functional one).
-Here, conventional object-oriented approach is mostly used, however, you can use any in your generators;
+ActiveCore relies on basic object-oriented capabilities, however, you can use any paradigm in your generators;
 * Provision of generic AST constructor for behavioral HW specifications (see **hwast**) that is reused for specifications on various abstraction levels, and its content is freely accessible for analysis and manipulation.

 The ultimate goal of the project is to provide top-down methodology and reusable components for explicit allocation of intermediate ***“microarchitectural middleware”*** design level for complex hardware.
 This design level (inspired by OS, VM, and various middleware in software stacks) decouples selected internal management mechanisms from application-specific logic in hardware microarchitectures, addressing: